Tushardeepak/Tushardeepak/README.md

 * I have started with open source ❤️ contributions
 * I’m looking for help in Competitive Programming 💻
-* In my free time, you'll find me listening music 🎵 or introspecting
+* In my free time, you'll find me listening music 🎵
 * Fun fact: I usually like coding at nights 🌙
 <br><br>